A Simple Guide to Successful Localization – Avoid Disaster

-Have you ever wondered why it is so rare to find a good user guide?
-Growing up, I never considered translation as a potential job because I wanted to do something that takes real skills, like a writer.
-When I started translation, I vowed that my work would be as if it’s originally written in Korean.
+Have you ever noticed it's so hard to find a good user guide?
+Growing up, I never considered translation as a potential job because I thought it was a job anyone who speaks a foreign language can do.
+It's not like a writer, for instance, that takes "real" talent.
+When I did start translating, I told myself my work would be perfect and as if it’s originally written in Korean.
 If only it was that easy.

 “You localize to make sure your offer has a chance to compete in the new market as it would in your existing one.
 Forgetting or underestimating it would be your first mistake.”